 Alternative 1 would cross the eastern end of the historic Lancaster downtown where the existing UPRR tracks cross Lancaster Boulevard.
 Figure 3.16-52 (in the impact analysis of Alternative 5) shows the existing view from this KVP.
 Several blocks of Lancaster Boulevard from Sierra Highway to 10th Street have been extensively improved with a redesigned streetscape, including decorative paving, decorative lighting, and extensive tree planting and landscaping in sidewalks and in a central median.
 These improvements, along with pedestrian-friendly commercial retail storefronts on Lancaster Boulevard, result in moderately high visual quality in the town center.
 Alternative 1 would be constructed at grade near Lancaster Boulevard.
-The alignment would be located in a transportation corridor (including adjacent Sierra Highway to the west and the realigned UPRR tracks to the east) and would not be substantially elevated above the existing grade.
-As part of the design and engineering refinements discussed in Chapter 2, Lancaster Boulevard would be lowered to cross under the HSR alignment, UPRR tracks, and Sierra Highway in an underpass.
-Overall, the alignment would be visually compatible with the surrounding cultural order.
+Because the alignment would be located in a transportation corridor (including adjacent Sierra Highway to the west and the realigned UPRR tracks to the east) and would not be substantially elevated above the existing grade, it would be visually compatible with the surrounding cultural order.

-Viewer preference for the existing visual environment in this heavily used town center is high, but exposure to visual changes would be moderately low.
+Viewer concern for the visual environment in this heavily used town center is high, but exposure to visual changes would be moderately low.
 Overall, viewer sensitivity would be moderate.
 The storefront façades on Lancaster Boulevard create narrow, focused views of the alignment, limiting the length of visible guideway in the view.
 The guideway also would be at-grade and would not serve as a prominent focal point, although approximately 24-foot-tall OCS poles would be visible to pedestrians on Lancaster Boulevard.
-The Lancaster Boulevard undercrossing would also not serve as a prominent focal point.
 Furthermore, the canopies of dense street tree plantings would filter views toward Sierra Highway and Alternative 1 during much of the year.
 This screening would become increasingly complete and effective with tree maturation.
 Therefore, visual quality for viewers in the Lancaster town center would remain moderately high.
 In addition, in this urbanized location, Alternative 1 would not conflict with applicable zoning or other regulations governing scenic quality.
 As shown in Table 3.16-1, the project would be consistent with the City of Lancaster General Plan (City of Lancaster 2009a).